Prepare your school budget so you will have funds available for textbooks, tuition

 which are listed in the "Note" field of the schedule.

-: Due to MARA prerequisites in the MySJSU system, new students will receive a permission number from iSchool staff in order to register for MARA 283.
+: Due to MARA prerequisites in the MySJSU system, new students will receive a permission number from the Student Outreach Specialist, Sheila Gurtu, in order to register for MARA 283.
 Important

 Pay your Special Session Tuition Fees